 - To begin, you can put the coconut flour, baking powder, baking soda, and salt in a bowl of a food processor, before pulsing it a few times to combine the mixture.
 You will not require a separate bowl as you will make the entire biscuit mixture in the food processor bowl.

-- Next, you can add the solid coconut oil and pulse it into the coconut flour mixture until it incorporates into the batter and the dough looks crumbly.
+- Next, you can add the solid coconut oil and pulse it into the coconut flour mixture until it incorporates into the batter and the dough has a crumbly texture.
 Using the food processor will reduce the chance of you touching the oil and causing it to melt.
 (Alternatively, you can cut the solid oil into the dry mix manually by using a pastry blender or fork.)

 - Next, you add the eggs, milk, and apple cider vinegar to the mixture, and pulse again until they incorporate with the other ingredients.
 I recommend plant-based milk to make the biscuits dairy free.